-Extend the lease term of a flat by a number of years.
-This is called a lease extension.
+- Extend the lease term of a flat by a number of years (‘lease extension’)

 This right is available irrespective of whether the leaseholder is resident in the flat or not.
 It is important to apply for a lease extension even if the lease appears to have many years to run, as generally the shorter the unexpired term that remains, the higher the price that will have to be paid to the freeholder.